 From one impressive specimen to another, we come to a tree that luckily survived those pesky Japanese blades, and even outlived the nation of Japan itself!!
 The Xianglin Giant Tree is a 2,300-year-old red cypress that has stood in these forests since before the Roman Empire!

 Standing at 45m tall with a trunk circumference measuring 12.3 meters, it’s a pretty astonishing beast!
 It just goes to show how primaeval this forest really is!

 The Ciyun Temple

-Just a stone’s throw away from the ancient tree you can find a humble Buddhist temple which is yet another result of the Japanese.
-It’s actually one of a number of temples found in the area as the colonisers believed that Alishan resembled the birthplace of Buddha, and thus somewhere of supreme spiritually significance!
+Just a stone’s throw away from the ancient tree, this humble Buddhist temple is yet another result of the Japanese.
+It’s actually one of a number of temples found in the area as the colonisers believed that Alishan resembled the birthplace of Buddha, and thus somewhere of supreme spiritual significance!

 Though the temple itself is pretty basic, it’s the platform at the back that’s the real show!
-It happens to be a fantastic place to witness the sea of clouds which regularly flow amongst the valleys of Alishan.
+It’s a fantastic place to witness the sea of clouds which regularly flow amongst the valleys of Alishan.

 Everything you need to know about each temple in Taiwan!

 Learn about everything from the detailed symbolism as well as how to pray like a local.